reactjs/react.dev/content/docs/faq-ajax.md

 }
 ```

-Has the following equivalent with [Hooks](https://reactjs.org/docs/hooks-intro.html):
+Here is the equivalent with [Hooks](https://reactjs.org/docs/hooks-intro.html):

 ```js
 function MyComponent() {